Sharifah Amani

 Sharifah Amani binti Syed Zainal Rashid Al-Yahya (born 10 June 1986), better known by her stage name Sharifah Amani, is a Malaysian actress.
 She is the best known for her role as Orked in Yasmin Ahmad's 'Orked' trilogy (Sepet, Gubra and Mukhsin).

 Biography

 She is the second daughter of veteran Malaysian actress, Fatimah Abu Bakar.
-Sharifah is mixed of Arab-Chinese-Bengali parentage and speaks fluent English, Malay and some Hindi.
+Sharifah is mixed of Arab-Chinese-Bengali parentage.
 As a teenage writer for the New Straits Times YouthQuake slot, Amani covered assignments like the Shah Rukh Khan and Juhi Chawla press conference, concerts by Bollywood stars, Deep Purple and the 3rd IIFA Awards in Genting Highlands.
 Sharifah has also dabbled in theatre, having acted as Ophelia in the Bangsar Actors Studio's Hamlet (2005), directed by Faridah Merican.

 Personal life

-On September 10, 2022, she legally married the man of her choice who is also the CEO of Impact Integrated, Ahmed Faris Amir.
+On September 10, 2022, she married the CEO of Impact Integrated, Ahmed Faris Amir.
 The couple were married by the Head Imam of the Saidina Umar Al Khattab Mosque, Bukit Damansara and the Assistant Registrar of Marriages, Department of Islamic Religion in the Federal Territory (JAWI), Ustaz Mohd Rahimi P Ramlee officiated by the bride's father, Syed Zainal Rashid bin Syed Zainal Abidin Al-Yahya.